robclewley/robclewley.github.io/transient-dynamic.md

 <center><img src="{{site.baseurl}}/assets/OPERANDi5.png" alt="OPERANDi" height="300" width="300"></center>

 The latest experiment is a sci-fi hacker simulation game called [OPERANDi](https://transient-dynamic.itch.io/operandi) (downloadable demo forthcoming!).
 It is a unique opportunity to learn real scientific skills in a fun and deeply engaging video game.
 The game involves a variety of intermediate and advanced STEM topics in a practical, realistic, and challenging setting, with a "hard sci-fi" story-driven backdrop.
+The API client can be [found here](https://github.com/robclewley/OPERANDi-client).

 The early demo is free to play on Windows or Mac.
 As it's still in development, it uses some placeholder image assets for the title and background art.